algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 ### Kahan Summation

-From previous example, we can see that long chains of operations are not a problem, but adding and substracting numbers of different magnitude is.
+From previous example, we can see that long chains of operations are not a problem, but adding and subtracting numbers of different magnitude is.
 The general approach to dealing with such problems is to try to keep big numbers with big numbers and low numbers with low numbers.

 Consider the standard summation algorithm: